Cystic Fibrosis: Causes, Symptoms, Treatments

-- CF is not curable at this time, but with today's improved treatment most people with CF are able to lead reasonably normal and productive lives.
+- CF is not curable at this time, but with today's improved treatment, most people with CF can lead reasonably normal and productive lives.

 - Genetic carrier testing is available, and involves testing a sample of saliva or blood to see if you carry the gene for cystic fibrosis.
-This test may be offered to women who are pregnant, or trying to become pregnant, and their partners.
+This test may be offered to pregnant women, or trying to become pregnant, and their partners.

 - More than 1,000 different mutations in the CFTR gene have been identified in cystic fibrosis patients.
 The most common mutation (in 70% of cystic fibrosis patients) is a three-base deletion in the DNA sequence, causing an absence of a single amino acid in the protein product.